aaronicsubstances/scalable-ipc/README.md

 In outgoing transfer handler,
   * split message into pdus using MTU size.
   * set message destination id from message source id of last received ack.
-If the very first time, use all zeros.
+If the very first time, use any id.
   * to handle retries, have a dedicated retry handler per pdu, and set receive ack timeout before starting each.
   * if ack is received, cancel retry handler.
   * if ack timeout fires or an error_code is received, then it almost certainly means outgoing transfer has failed.
 Cancel retry handler, and notify send operation callback. remove from outgoing transfers.